-The Consumer Credit Act sets out a different treatment for pledges over £75 and those £75 and under.
+The regulations set out a different treatment for pledges over £75 and those £75 and under.

 - Over £75: These pledges are sent to public auction with a reserve price.
-In the event that the pledge is sold then H&T retains the value of the loan, interest to date plus a small administration fee.
-Any surplus is repaid to the customer. - £75 and under: These pledges become the property of H&T immediately; the rules relating to the surplus do not apply due to the lower value of the items concerned.
+H&T is entitled to retain no more than the value at auction.
+Any part payments made against the loan or the surplus, if greater than the value of part payments, is repaid to the customer. - £75 and under: These pledges become the property of H&T immediately; the rules relating to the surplus do not apply due to the lower value of the items concerned.